Are you a foodie? Want to take your passion for food beyond a post on Instagram?

 Food Business Management required courses and sample advising plan

-- FBM Sample Advising Plan - enrolled SU18 and later
+- FBM Required Courses and Sample Advising Plan - enrolled AU22 and thereafter

 The Culinary Science major is designed for students transferring from associate degree culinary programs with accreditation from the American Culinary Federation Education Foundation Accrediting Commission.
 After completing their associate degree in Culinary Arts at another institution, students transfer to CFAES to complete the Food Science portion of the Culinary Science bachelor’s degree.
 Graduates of this unique degree program have global, national, and local career opportunities in many facets of the food industry, from creating new flavors for food processors to developing methods to feed our growing population.